 Parents should designate the shortest and safest route for students to walk to and from school and review safety rules.
 Walkers must cross streets at traffic lights and crosswalks.
 Traffic in front of the school on Lake Avenue is particularly dangerous.
 No student or adult is permitted to jaywalk across Lake Avenue.

-Adult guards, provided by the city of Lakewood, will be stationed at the following locations:
+Adult guards, provided by the city of Lakewood, will be stationed at crosswalks near the school, as assigned by the Lakewood City Police Department.